 handing it in on Sunday instead of Wednesday.

 Quizzes: Study for the quizzes by doing the homeworks.
-We will drop the lowest two quiz grades.
+We will drop the lowest quiz.
 If you make a silly mistake one week, it won't affect your grade.

 Short homeworks: Try them.
 You will receive full credit as long as you make an honest attempt to complete every question.
 Please ask or email questions to the professor if something isn't clear (see 30-Minute Rule below).